nestybox/sysbox/README.md

 ### Docker-in-Docker

--   Run Docker inside a container easily and without unsecure privileged containers.
+-   Run Docker inside a container easily and without insecure privileged containers.

 -   Full isolation between the Docker inside the container and the Docker on the host.